Skip to main content

 But putting it to 0.9 would limit it to only the top choices:

-Note: After the token list is truncated based on the Top-p value, the probabilities of the remaining tokens are re-normalized to ensure they still sums to 1, as seen in the third column.
+Note: After the token list is truncated based on the Top-p value, the probabilities of the remaining tokens are re-normalized to ensure they still sum to 1, as seen in the third column.

 Temperature adjusts the likelihood of all tokens, making low-probability tokens more or less likely.
 In contrast, Top-p acts as a filter, entirely removing less probable tokens from consideration.
 Therefore, combining a lower Top-p value with a higher Temperature can lead to output that is more varied than with a low Temperature alone, but still generally stays within the realm of the more probable tokens.